jkboyce/jugglinglab/README.md

 Juggling Lab is an open-source application for creating and animating juggling patterns.
 Its main goals are to help people learn juggling patterns, and to assist with inventing new ones.

-The [project site](https://jugglinglab.org) has more information and download links.
+The [project site](https://jugglinglab.org) has more information, download links, and the [web application](https://jugglinglab.org/anim).

-There is also a [web service](https://jugglinglab.org/html/animinfo.html) to generate animated GIFs from a pattern description.

 ## The code

 Juggling Lab is a Compose Multiplatform application written in Kotlin.
-To date it supports all desktop platforms (macOS, Windows, Linux), Android, and iOS.
+It supports all desktop platforms (macOS, Windows, Linux), Android, iOS, and web/WASM.
 Clone the repository and play around with it!
 We appreciate bug reports (file under "Issues" above), and pull requests (bug fixes, new/updated pattern files, new features).

 **Building Juggling Lab.** The project is built with [Gradle](https://gradle.org/).
 Use the command `gradlew run` in the base directory of the repo to compile and run the desktop application.